devyzr/FileFinder/README.md

 # FileFinder
-Really simple utilities for finding filenames and dirs in a specified or local directory.
-Lets us rename files en masse as well.
+A really simple module for finding filenames and dirs in a specified or local directory.
+There's a thing to let us rename files en masse as well.

 What I like to do is create a symlink from the file in github to my site-packages folder.
 You can find your site-packages folder with: